Home AI/ML Anomaly Detection Metrics Explained: AUROC, AUPRC, F1, Precision, Recall, FAR

 AUROC vs AUPRC—when should I use which?

-For mild imbalance (positives 5–50%), AUROC and AUPRC tell roughly similar stories, AUROC is fine.
+For mild imbalance (positives 5–50%), AUROC and AUPRC tell roughly similar stories, and AUROC is fine.
 For severe imbalance (positives below 1%), AUROC inflates because most of its area comes from FPR regions you'll never operate in.
 AUPRC is more honest because its random baseline equals the positive class fraction.
 Best practice: report both, but rely on AUPRC for imbalanced anomaly detection.

 How do I pick a threshold for production?